-Developing the international ex situ collections of the CGIAR centers, including the skills to manage, study, and make available their contents, has made a major contribution to crop improvement around the world.
+The international collections managed by the CGIAR centers have made a major contribution to crop improvement around the world.

 However, because genebanks have long-term objectives and are remote from development outcomes, this has not always been recognized, and funding levels have been inconsistent and unpredictable.
-At the same time, Article 15 of the International Treaty commits the CGIAR centers to making material in the international genebanks they manage available for the long term under the Multilateral System (Halewood et al., 2013).
-The Crop Trust was established in 2004 as an independent international organization with the aim of guaranteeing stable, predictable and perpetual funding to the genebanks of CGIAR through the mechanism of an endowment fund.
+Article 15 of the International Treaty commits the CGIAR centers to making material in the international genebanks they manage available for the long term under the Multilateral System.
+The Crop Trust was established in 2004 as an independent international organization with the aim of guaranteeing stable, predictable and perpetual funding to the international genebanks through the mechanism of an endowment fund.
 This is recognized as an essential element of the funding strategy of the International Treaty.
-A variety of external audits and reviews confirm that the Crop Trust has the necessary systems and capacities in place for sound technical and financial management (Box 7).

-Through a partnership with the CGIAR Consortium Office called the Genebanks CGIAR Research Program (Genebanks CRP), funding from which complements the endowment contribution, the Crop Trust ensures that the genebanks of CGIAR are performing at agreed high standards and have the capacity to sustain essential operations in perpetuity (Crop Trust, 2015).
+The Genebank Platform, a six-year partnership (2017-2022) between the Crop Trust and CGIAR, provides funding which complements the endowment contribution and ensures that the genebanks of CGIAR are performing at agreed high standards and have the capacity to sustain essential operations in perpetuity.
 The commitment to stable, predictable and perpetual funding is necessary because collections will require constant management into the distant future, and disruptions or shortfalls in funding create not just inefficiencies, but also backlogs that can leave crop diversity at risk of permanent loss.
-This work is “a vital safeguard against hunger” (The Economist, 2015).

-- The use of the Svalbard Global Seed Vault as a fail-safe seed storage facility, built to stand the test of time and the challenges of natural and man-made disasters.
-The importance of the Vault was brought into sharp relief in September 2015 by the decision of the International Center for Agricultural Research in the Dry Areas (ICARDA) genebank to retrieve its safety duplicates from the Arctic in order to re-establish its collection in Morocco, given the inaccessibility of its former facility in Aleppo, Syria (Conlon, 2015).
+- The use of the Svalbard Global Seed Vault as a long-term seed storage facility, built to stand the test of time and the challenges of natural and man-made disasters.
+The importance of the Vault was brought into sharp focus in September 2015 by the decision of the International Center for Agricultural Research in the Dry Areas (ICARDA) genebank to retrieve its safety duplicates from Svalbard in order to re-establish its collection in Morocco, given the inaccessibility of its former facility in Aleppo, Syria.

-- The development of the global online portal Genesys (www.genesys-pgr.org).
+- The development of the global online portal Genesys.
 This is fast becoming the main window through which users may access accession-level information not just from individual genebanks, but across genebanks, on genepools as a whole.